flass/agrogenom/pipeline/README.md

 # copy dumps created by multiple jobs
 python scripts_agrogenom/import_sql_dumps.py -c -i -d --job.dumps.dir=./integrate_rec
 ```
-Find example results for Agrogenom study on [Figshare](https://doi.org/10.6084/m9.figshare.4910210).
+Find example results for Agrogenom study and detail of output files on [Figshare](https://doi.org/10.6084/m9.figshare.4910210).

 ### 5. Build genomic blocks of evolutionary events

-This script [getblockevents.py] finds block events and create the corresponding objects in the database.
+The script [getblockevents.py] finds block events and create the corresponding objects in the database.

-It first explore the contemporary genomes (replicon by replicon), recognizing events on their lineage that are similar between neighbouring genes and aggregate them into "leaf block events";
+It first explores the contemporary genomes (replicon by replicon), recognizing events on their lineage that are similar between neighbouring genes and aggregate them into "leaf block events".
+This search is performed with a greedy algorithm covering the replicon; "gap" genes without signal for a congruent event are first allowed, and then tested for compatibility and eventually rejected if negative (see a schematic representation of the [leaf block building algorithm][figleafblockalgo]).

 ```bash
 # similarly to above, parallel jobs can be working on independent tasks, distributed from a task table in the SQL db